ehsansdr/daily-spring-Tutorial/README.md

 //if you want to have this class as component have this annotation be careful if you want to scan this by special class add **@ComponentScan** to that class

+**@Entity**
+this annotaion let this class contract with jpa and can contact with database

+**@Autowired**
+this attaches to the particular reference

+**@RequestBody**
+Default is true, leading to an exception thrown in case there is nobody content.
+Switch this to false if you prefer null to be passed when the body content is null. without this we should to lots of thing manually but with this json object return to department automatically

 ************************************************************************************************************************